Dynamics Within Latent Chain-of-Thought: An Empirical Study of Causal Structure: RQ3: Superposition and Commitment in Latent Dynamics

 \subsection{Experiment Setting}

 \textbf{Two-mode prompts from stochastic rollouts.} For each prompt $x$, we enable stochastic decoding and sample $K$ rollouts.
 Each rollout produces a latent trajectory $\{h^{(k)}_t\}_{t=1}^{T}$ and a final answer $\hat y^{(k)}\in\{\texttt{Yes},\texttt{No}\}$.
-We retain prompts whose rollouts contain both answers, and partition rollouts into $\mathcal{C}_Y$ and $\mathcal{C}_N$ accordingly. filtering thresholds and strategy are reported in Appendix~\ref{app:rq3_stats}.
+We retain prompts whose rollouts contain both answers, and partition rollouts into $\mathcal{C}_Y$ and $\mathcal{C}_N$ accordingly.
+Filtering thresholds and the filtering strategy are reported in Appendix~\ref{app:rq3_stats}.

-\textbf{Intermediate-step readouts (teacher-forced vs.\ probe).} At each latent step $t$, we quantify the model's relative support for \texttt{Yes} vs.\ \texttt{No} using two log-probability readouts: (i) a \textbf{teacher-forced} scoring under a fixed answer template, and (ii) a fixed \textbf{probe} protocol that maps $h_t$ to next-token probabilities in a manual probe context.
-Both yield a step-wise binary distribution $p_Y(t), p_N(t)$.
-Templates and probing details are provided in Appendix~\ref{app:rq3_probe}.
+\textbf{Intermediate-step readouts (teacher-forced vs.\ probe).} At each latent step $t$, we quantify the model's relative support for \texttt{Yes} vs.\ \texttt{No} using two readouts: (i) \textbf{teacher-forced} scoring under a fixed answer template, and (ii) a lightweight \textbf{probe} trained on frozen latent states to predict the rollout mode.
+Both yield a step-wise binary distribution over the two answer modes, denoted by $p_Y(t)$ and $p_N(t)$.
+Templates and probing details are provided in Appendix~\ref{app:rq3_readout}.

 \textbf{Superposition score.} Given $p_Y(t),p_N(t)$, we define the step-wise superposition score

 which is high when both answers retain non-trivial support and low when one answer dominates.